 Four Block sponsors a 401(k) defined contribution retirement plan available to substantially all employees.
 Employees may make voluntary contributions, subject to maximums allowed by the Internal Revenue Code.
 Four Block has elected to match employee contributions at a rate of up to 5% per employee.
-Four Block's total contributions to the retirement plan for the year ended December 31, 2022 amounted to \$19,169.
+Four Block's total contributions to the retirement plan for the years ended December 31, 2023 and 2022 amounted to \$18,747 and \$19,169, respectively.